 In general, there are two types of juice bar locations: the small cafe type (permanent) and the street food type (mobile).
 Anyway, a juice bar is a small place and the concept implies a wide range of drinks and a couple food items, so both these types are pretty similar.
 When there are cakes, chocolate, coffee, a juice bar turns into a slightly different type of business.

 A mobile truck is the perfect business idea for summer.
 The main thing is that it is supplied with electricity for the juicers and refrigerators.
-Though earlier we said that a juice bar is a good idea all year round, we didn’t mean a kiosk in the open air.
+Though earlier we said that to start a juice bar business is a good idea all year round, we didn’t mean a kiosk in the open air.
 That type is definitely seasonal unless you are based in a hot country where warm weather is the regular thing.
-A juice bar in a shopping mall, however, exists all year round and doesn’t depend on the season.
+Instead we'd suggest you to think about how to open a juice bar in a shopping mall.
+There it can operate all year round and be in demand regardless the season.
 We already talked about starting a food truck business, so check it out if you have this idea in your mind.

 How to start a juice bar?
 Every foodservice location needs a business plan and a good strategy, especially if you are going to open a juice bar using investor funds or a loan.
 It is quite possible to create a business plan for a juice bar yourself.

 - Profitability and payback calculation

 For juice bar cart sales, location means everything!
 As mentioned previously, a juice bar fits two location types: permanent and mobile.
 In the first case, there is no need to purchase a cart and deal with unexpected rain.
 And with a business at a permanent location, you can build development strategies and predict how many ingredients you’ll need on a day-to-day basis.